habemusne/SmartDevice_DataPipeline/README.md

 or  machine learning, can make it possible for doctors to rapidly take required actions to their patients cases.
 It has the potential to enable scalable chronic disease management with better care at lower costs.

-# Tools and technologies to be used
+# Tools and technologies used
 1. Apache Kafka
 2. Apache Spark Streaming
 3. S3